zy97140/omp-benchmark-for-pytorch/README.md

 |---|---:|---:|---:|
 |Model|i7-5960X|E5-2699 v4|CPU 7250F|

-The data we achieved fo now is from the desktop CPU.
+The data we achieved for now is from the desktop CPU.
 You must note that all the data are collected from desktop CPU Intel(R) Core(TM) i7-5960X CPU @ 3.00GHz, The data may fluctuate in the same model CPUs because of complex environment.

 #### 4.1  Parallelism implementation of official version can be improved.
 We choose add operation for contiguous tensors that are greater than 100K as the test case.
 Because: